 Spoiler alert.
 None of it worked.

-After devouring all the manuals, I managed to date guys for a couple months at a time but the relationships always ended the same three ways:
+After devouring all the manuals, I managed to date people for a couple months at a time but the relationships always ended the same three ways:

-2. He would tell me he wasn't ready for a relationship.
+2. They would tell me they weren't ready for a relationship.

-3. He would say he met someone else.
+3. They would say they met someone else.

-I watched my girlfriends evolve, get married and go deeper in their committed relationships.
+I watched my friends evolve, get married and go deeper in their committed relationships.
 Lemme tell you, it hurt.
-All this time I was hiding that fact that I was desperate to find a boyfriend behind my busy social life, material success and "all the good ones are taken" attitude.
+All this time I was hiding that fact that I was desperate to find a partner behind my busy social life, material success and "all the good ones are taken" attitude.

-Behind the closed doors of my beautifully decorated apartment I was home alone watching Netflix, drinking wine and quietly wondering if there was something wrong with me.
+Behind closed doors of my beautifully decorated apartment, I was home alone binging Netflix, drinking too much wine and quietly wondering if there was something wrong with me.

-In 2016, I decided to take a break from dating and start down a path of getting to know myself.
+I decided to explore my relationship with alcohol, take a break from drinking and dating and start down a path of getting to know myself.

 It was also when the real work began.